wdweeda/ARIbrain/README.md

 You can install the stable version of ARIbrain from [CRAN](https://cran.r-project.org/web/packages/ARIbrain/), or use the *Tools > Install packages* option from Rstudio (select CRAN Repository and search for ARIbrain, leave the install dependencies option checked), or use the `install.packages('ARIbrain')` command in R/Rstudio.
 The development version of ARIbrain can be downloaded from this GitHub repository using the 'devtools' package.
 First install this package using `install.packages('devtools')`, and then install ARIbrain using the following command: `devtools::install_github('wdweeda/ARIbrain')`.

 ### Step 3, Running ARI in RStudio
 After installing, open RStudio (if not already open), and load the ARIbrain package by typing `library(ARIbrain)`.
 This will load the package for usage.
-For easy access to the files it is convenient to change to the working directory of where your statistics maps (in Nifti format) of interest are located by typing `setwd('workdirpath')` where `workdirpath` is the path to your working directory (e.g. `/Users/wouter/fmri` or `c:/Users/wouter/fmridir`)
+For easy access to the files it is convenient to change to the working directory of where your statistics maps (in Nifti format) of interest are located by typing `setwd('workdirpath')` where `workdirpath` is the path to your working directory (e.g. `'/Users/wouter/fmri'` or `'c:/Users/wouter/fmridir'`)

 # ARI analysis in R
 There are two main flavors of TDP estimation using ARI either providing clusters to the analysis and estimating TDPs for these clusters, or the other way around, setting a minimal TDP level and letting ARI estimate the largest clusters wit at least that TDP level.

-## ARI using pre-defined clusters
+## main ARI syntax
-ARI can caluculate TDPs for any cluster provided (with full FWER control).
-These can be clusters defined by, for example, a cluster-forming threshold, or clusters from an anatomical atlas.

-### Syntax and parameters
 The main function `ARI` has the following syntax (type `?ARIbrain::ARI` for more details)

 `ARI(Pmap, clusters, mask=NULL, alpha=0.05, Statmap=function(ix) -qnorm(Pmap[ix]), summary_stat=c("max", "center-of-mass"), silent=FALSE)`